 Is now a good time to invest?

-Here’s the short answer: Yes ... but yesterday probably would have been even better.
+Here’s the short answer, regardless: Yes ... but yesterday probably would have been even better.

 Because every single day you wait could cost Future You about $100.
 That’s like having $4 deducted from your bank account every single hour of every single day.
 Or taking a pay cut of more than $17 an hour.
 Or giving up about $3,000 in income every month.
 Um, no, thank you.
 (Here’s how we calculated that.)

 This is thanks, primarily, to two things: First, the market has historically trended upward over the long term.
 And second, the power of compounding.
 That’s what happens when your investments have the chance to earn money, and then that money has the chance to earn you even more money.
 And so on.